 "Come on, least you can do is tell us!"

 The Meowth tugged on Shine's mane, pulling him closer to the point Shine could smell his decay-ridden breath.

 "Whaddya mean, he's nowhere near this town?
 What're you doin' here then, huh?"

 "That means I have nothing to offer you.
 Now, if you let me go, I have places to be, forget the leg."

 "Like I said, that doesn't tell me nuthin'!
 Don't screw with me like-" The Meowth's eyes widened and he let go of Shine's mane.
-He held a paw close to his face and muttered to himself before turning to the rest of the pack, speaking in a chaotic chorus, and when he finally turned, the Meowth hissed at Shine, making every other member join him in unison.
+He held a paw close to his face and muttered to himself before turning to the rest of the pack, who spoke in a chaotic chorus.
+When he finally turned, the Meowth hissed at Shine, making every other member join him in unison.

 "So you're one of them, huh?"
-The Meowth threw another swipe at him, but instead of scratching, he punched, clocking Shine across his jaw.
-Shine groaned as the Meowth pulled him up by his mane again.
+The Meowth punched him that time, clocking Shine across his jaw.
+He groaned as the Meowth pulled him up by his mane again.

 The familiar sets of paws stomped behind him.
-He tried not to turn back as he got closer and closer, and finally, like Luccy said, plumes of smoke rose up into the night sky.
+He tried not to turn back as he got closer and closer, and finally, like the Lucario said, plumes of smoke rose up into the night sky.

 "Ya know, I wonder what happened to that eye of yours."
 If there was any hint of compassion in his voice, that faded away when the leader smiled and pointed a claw at his remaining eye.